Science communication: Social media science communication

 By using Twitter, scientists and science communicators can discuss scientific topics with many types of audiences with various points of view.
 Studies published in 2012 by Gunther Eysenbach shed light on how Twitter not only communicates science to the public but also affects advances in the science community.
+However, as of 2024, engagement from academics reduced on Twitter.

 Alison Bert, editor in chief of Elsevier Connect, wrote a 2014 news article titled "How to use social media for science" that reported on a panel about social media at that year's AAAS meeting, in which panelists Maggie Koerth-Baker, Kim Cobb, and Danielle N. Lee noted some potential benefits and drawbacks to scientists of sharing their research on Twitter.
 Koerth-Baker, for example, commented on the importance of keeping public and private personas on social media separate in order to maintain professionalism online.

 Interviewed in 2014, Karen Peterson, director of Scientific Career Development at Fred Hutchinson Cancer Research Center stressed the importance for scientists of using social networks such as Facebook and Twitter to establish an online presence.

 Kimberly Collins et al., writing in PLOS One in 2016, explained reasons why some scientists were hesitant to join Twitter.
 Some scientists were hesitant to use social media outlets such as Twitter due to lack of knowledge of the platform, and inexperience with how to make meaningful posts.
 Some scientists did not see the meaning in using Twitter as a platform to share their research or have the time to add the information into the accounts themselves.

 In 2016, Elena Milani created the SciHashtag Project, which is a condensed collection of Twitter hashtags about science communication.

 In 2017, a study done by the Pew Research Center found that about "a quarter of social media users (26%) follow science accounts" on social media.
 This group of users "places both more importance and comparatively more trust on science news that comes to them through social media".

 Scientists have also used other social media platforms, including Instagram and Reddit, to establish a connection with the public and discuss science.